magomimmo/modern-cljs/doc/tutorial-17.md

 ```

 and call the `sniptest` macro by passing it as a single argument the
-call of the Hiccup `html` function as follows
+call of the Hiccup `html` function, which emits a stringified HTML
+code.

 ```clj
 user> (e/sniptest (html [:div [:label {:for "price"} "Price"]]))